MoenMi/notes/classes/st560/mindtap-9.md

-# MindTap 9 - Hypothesis Tests
+# 9 - Hypothesis Tests

 In hypothesis testing, we make an assumption about a population parameter.
 This assumption is called the **null hypothesis ($H_0$)**.
 In turn, we define the opposite of the null hypothesis as the **alternative hypothesis ($H_a$)**.